rcrowther/cppToScala/README.rst

 Commandline
 ==============
 :makeComplementaryObjects:
- - Make a complementary object.
+  Make a complementary object.
 Constructors, if successfully parsed, are turned into factory objects.
 :commentUnparsedLines:
- - put a comment on lines where the parsing gave up.
+  put a comment on lines where the parsing gave up.
 Since this is 2/3 of a conversion, the output can be tedious at length, but the switch results help spot places parsing failed.
-:verticalParams :
+:verticalParams:
- - arrange method parameters vertically.
+  arrange method parameters vertically.
 Not a common code style, but helps the visibility of conversion issues.
 :tabBy2:
- - only tab by 2 spaces, not 4 (2 is common in Scala, but 4 is easier to read, and compare to C++) : noNamespacing:
- - Do not place namespace indications on namespaced code.
+  only tab by 2 spaces, not 4 (2 is common in Scala, but 4 is easier to read, and compare to C++) : noNamespacing: do not place namespace indications on namespaced code.
 Less eccentric, but the comments help.

 Overall